When your body heats up, or gets red or swollen, that’s inflammation at work.

 Cook up salmon any way you like — pan-seared, grilled, or broiled.
 I like it baked with dill, lemon, and other herbs.

-Antimicrobial, antiviral, and anti-inflammatory, mushrooms contain a variety of compounds that help to improve immunity and lower inflammation throughout the body.
-They consist of long-chain polysaccharides called beta-glucan that promotes a strong immune system, and also houses a powerful antioxidant called ergothioneine that helps fight inflammation.
+They consist of long-chain polysaccharides called beta-glucan that promotes a strong immune system, and also houses a powerful antioxidant called ergothioneine that can help fight inflammation.

 - plant-based protein